 Contributing to an Attractive, Smart and Sustainable Working Environment in the Shipping Sector – ‘WESS’

-Pillar 1: Supporting the work of the joint ECSA-ETF working group on Health and Safety on board;
+Pillar 1: Supporting the work of the joint ECSA-ETF working group on Health and Safety on board

-- Communications on board ships - the development of guidelines on the provision and appropriate use of internet access on board for seafarers’ personal use;
+a) The publication of guidelines on the provision and appropriate use of internet access on board for seafarers’ personal use;

 Pillar 2: Implementing the priority actions in the ECSA and ETF joint declaration of intention on enhanced participation of women in European shipping